How to Teach Assertiveness to Children: 8 Key Characteristics & Practical Tips

 These reactions can cause more problems and make things worse.

-By having self-respect and being assertive, children can manage criticism calmly, protect their confidence, and avoid unnecessary arguments.
+By having self-respect and being assertive, children can handle criticism calmly, protect their confidence, and avoid unnecessary arguments.

 8. Handling Feedback

-When we teach children how to handle feedback in an inquisitive and assertive way, they have a better chance of handling it without feeling like it’s a personal attack.
+When we teach children how to handle feedback in a curious and assertive way, they have a better chance of handling it without feeling like it’s a personal attack.

-Firstly, feedback & criticism can help them to improve and grow by showing them where they are doing well and where and how they can make improvements.
-Secondly, it teaches resilience which is so important for good mental health and emotional development.
+First, feedback and criticism can help them improve and grow by showing them where they’re doing well and where and how they can get better.
+Second, it teaches resilience, which is so important for good mental health and emotional development.

 Challenges for Non-Assertive People